Karthik-v202/IBIMS-IoT-Based-Inventory-Management-System/Firmware/IBIMS/Readme.md

 | **Green LED** | D1 | GPIO 5 | Inventory Item Present Indicator |

 ## ⚙️ Logic & Digital Twin Calibration
 - **Placement Threshold:** Triggered at ADC values > 60.
-As shown in `WhatsApp Video 2026-03-27 at 10.29.01 PM.mp4`, placing an item onto the physical structure instantly illuminates the **Green LED** and updates the Web Dashboard state to **ITEM PRESENT**, rendering the item on the 3D model canvas.
+As shown in `demo`, placing an item onto the physical structure instantly illuminates the **Green LED** and updates the Web Dashboard state to **ITEM PRESENT**, rendering the item on the 3D model canvas.
 - **Pick-up Threshold:** Triggered at ADC values > 4 (relative to baseline) + LDR High-to-Low transition.
 This action clears the object from the 3D canvas, reverts the dashboard status to **EMPTY / ABSENT**, and illuminates the **Red LED**.
 - **Hysteresis:** A 3000ms lockout is active after every event to prevent mechanical bounce triggers from sending duplicate telemetry to the web application.